18 Smartphone Apps For RV Travelers

 This app is great not just for RVers, but traveler’s period.
 This app makes the road trip fun!
 You put in your starting location and destination and it will tell you all of the attractions along the way.
 This includes tourist attractions, like sightseeing, tours, museums, history lessons, etc. It also includes restaurants, shopping, services, hotels, scooters, and more.
 While it used to allow for you to plan a road trip with many waypoints, now you can add 5 points on a free account, before needing to upgrade to Pro.

 Gas can be a budget buster when you’re taking perpetual road trips, and we all know that RV’s are gas-guzzlers themselves.
 GasBuddy is a great app to help you save money by finding the cheapest gas in your location.
 Save your money for the adventures!

 Get the cheaper gas and travel further with the GasBuddy App!

 Need to dump your tanks?
 Use this RV Dump Station Locator to do just that.
 It’s a locator for dump stations in the US & Canada that includes rest areas, truck stops, KOA campgrounds and more.
 You can put in your location and it will lead you to the closest site.

-Have you ever checked two different weather sources and you get two different results for what the weather will be like today?
+Have you ever checked two different weather sources and you get two different results for what the weather will be like?
 This can be a problem when your whole trip depends on the weather.
-You need to know an accurate depiction of the weather.
-WeatherBug compiles all weather sources from around.
+You need to know an accurate depiction of what the weather will be.
+WeatherBug compiles all weather sources from around the area to get a complete picture.
 It is the largest network of weather stations in the country and will give you the most accurate weather forecasts.